Now Hiring Pest Control Specialists

 In Blog

 Summer is in full swing, with people in Illinois and all over the country getting outside and soaking up some sun.
 Unfortunately, with the arrival of warm weather comes one major downside: mosquitoes.
 These pests not only have an annoying bite, but have been carriers of diseases harmful to humans for centuries.
 In the U.S., we’re lucky that we only have to worry about a cloud of mosquitoes ruining an outdoor party or picnic – for other parts of the world, especially underdeveloped countries, the battle with these persistent pests is one of life and death.
-At Anderson Pest Solutions, we’re experts at keeping mosquitoes under control in Illinois – but to defeat your enemy, you must know your enemy.
+At Terminix Anderson, we’re experts at keeping mosquitoes under control in Illinois – but to defeat your enemy, you must know your enemy.
 Read on to learn more about the potential dangers mosquitoes carry and what steps science is taking to stop them.

 An Ancient, Bloodthirsty Opponent